joeylocke88-dot/linetrace-web-host/README.md

 # LineTrace AR: High-Speed Tactical Navigation

 LineTrace AR is a high-performance Augmented Reality (AR) recording and navigation system built for high-speed maneuvers, low-light environments, and mission-critical reliability.
 It enables users to record, visualize, and follow complex paths with sub-meter precision even under extreme physical stress.
+Mission

+Make navigation invisible at any speed, so the person moving never has to choose between looking at a screen and looking at the world.

+What we're building

+LineTrace is an AR path recording and replay system that lets anyone capture a complex route and follow it back as a heads-up augmented reality overlay, at high speed, in low light, under extreme physical stress.
+Built for operators, racers, and anyone who can't afford to look down.

+Where we're headed

+A world where the path is always visible.
+Where a search and rescue team runs a night extraction on a route they walked once in daylight.
+Where a racer sees the perfect line burned into the track ahead of them.
+Where no one dies because they looked at a GPS screen instead of the road.
+LineTrace becomes the standard interface between a human in motion and the route they need to follow, everywhere the stakes are real.

 ## 🚀 Real-World Use Cases